miklt/Sharif-Judge/v1.4/classes.md

 Teachers
 ---------------

-Select users of levels "admin", "head_instructor" or "instructor" as the teachers of the class.
+Select users of roles "admin", "head_instructor" or "instructor" as the teachers of the class.
 The same user cannot be added twice.

 Assistants
 ---------------

-Select users of levels "admin", "head_instructor" or "instructor" as the assistants of the class.
+Select users of roles "admin", "head_instructor" or "instructor" as the assistants of the class.
 The same user cannot be added twice.

 Day
 ----------